Posolot/-Internet-of-Things-14321---Kuzmin-Nikiforova-/traffic_light/README.md

 automatic and manual

 automatic -
-2.4 seconds green light, 2.4 green flashing then yellow flashes for 3.2 seconds and red lights up for 3
+10 seconds green light, 2 green flashing then yellow flashes for 1 seconds then red lights up for 7 seconds and 1 second yellow then this algorithm repeats

-manual mode - first all LEDs turn off, then you can turn on green or red or flashing yellow
+manual mode - first all LEDs turn off, then you can turn on green or red(command 'g' or 'r') manual mode working 60 seconds or until command 'a'(automatic mode)

+command list:
+'r'- red light
+'g'- green light
+'m'- manual mode
+'a'- automatic mode

 ## diagram